-- OxVALVE results from the first 2,500 participant’s data has been presented by Prof Prendergast at several key conferences.
+- OxVALVE results from the first 2,500 participant’s data have been presented by Prof Prendergast at several key conferences.

 - Echo screening for VHD has been proven to be both feasible and acceptable to patients.

-- VHD has been found to affect 45% of the population over 65 years of age of which less than 6.4 % of these cases are moderate or severe.
+- VHD has been found to affect 45% of the population over 65 years of age, of which less than 6.4% are moderate or severe.
 Prevalence of VHD increased linearly with age.

 - A steering committee has been established to manage future OxVALVE projects, and cultivate links with other clinical research groups.

 - NHS Digital data linkage study on mortality undertaken with Primary Care Academic Group.